-\begin{proposition} Assume that $K$ is an arbitrary infinite field.
-The number of $P$-orbits in $\N_{\pp}$ is infinite if $\bv_P=(b_1,\dots,b_p)$ or $\bv_{({}^t\!P)}=(b_p,\dots,b_1)$ appears in Figure \ref{app:inf_case_diag}. \end{proposition} \begin{proof} First, let us assume that $K$ is algebraically closed.
-We begin by proving infiniteness for the minimal cases (painted in blue in the diagram in \ref{app:inf_case_diag}).
+\begin{proposition} The number of $P$-orbits in $\N_{\pp}$ is infinite if $\bv_P=(b_1,\dots,b_p)$ or $\bv_{({}^t\!P)}=(b_p,\dots,b_1)$ appears in Figure \ref{app:inf_case_diag}. \end{proposition} \begin{proof} First, let us assume that $K$ is algebraically closed.
+We begin by proving infiniteness for the minimal cases (painted in Diagram \ref{app:inf_case_diag}).
 This is done by pointing out some infinite families in $\rep^{\inj}(\widehat{Q}_{p,n},\widehat{I}_{p,n})$.
 This provides some infinite families in $\rep^{\inj}(Q_{p}, I_{p})$ thanks to Proposition \ref{prop:F_lambda} and the result follows in these cases by Lemma \ref{bijection}.

-Then the use of Lemmas \ref{lem:red_subgroup}, \ref{lem:red_induction} is depicted in the diagram in \ref{app:inf_case_diag} to produce further infinite cases.
+Then the use of Lemmas \ref{lem:red_subgroup}, \ref{lem:red_induction} is depicted in Diagram \ref{app:inf_case_diag} to produce further infinite cases.
 The corresponding symmetric cases are infinite by Lemma \ref{lem:red_symmetry}.
 Induced by the quiver $\widetilde{D}_4$, we find an infinite family for block sizes $(2,2,2)$, see Figure \ref{fig:D4}.

 The remaining cases can be deduced from the tame quiver $\widetilde{E}_6$ and are depicted in Figure \ref{fig:E6}.
-For these to be admissible, one has to show the following claim:
+For these to be admissible, there remains to make the following observation:

 \begin{claim} Whenever $a,b,c$ or $e$ are oriented from a smaller space to a bigger one in the $\widetilde{D}_4$- or $\widetilde{E}_6$-representations of Figures \ref{fig:D4} and \ref{fig:E6}, then these maps are injective maps.
 In particular, all the corresponding families belong to $\rep^{\inj}(\widehat{Q}_{p,n},\widehat{I}_{p,n})$. \end{claim}